* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 - Electric Kettle

 The following items are pantry staples.
-I try and take a picture of the pantry when we finish a trip so that I can easily look back to see what I need to get for the next trip:
+I try to take a picture of the pantry when we finish a trip so that I can easily look back to see what I need to get for the next trip:

 - Instant Coffee and Sugar

-- Salt, Pepper and BBQ Spices
+- Salt, Pepper, and BBQ Spices

 - Oil and Vinegar

-- Unopened Sides (Pasta and Rice), Snacks and Cookies
+- Unopened Sides (Pasta and Rice), Snacks, and Cookies

 Additional kitchen items included:

-- Paper Plates, Paper Towels and Napkins
+- Paper Plates, Paper Towels, and Napkins

 - Ziploc Bags and Trash Bags